annetteclopezdavila/Advanced_Machine_Learning/Projects/Project_3.md

 X = df[features]
 stepwise_selection(X, y)
 ~~~
 Below we have the stepwise regression selector, showing us which p-values should most likely be added into the model.
+These P-Values tend to match up similarly to the Random Forest Feature Ranking Chart.

 ![image](https://user-images.githubusercontent.com/67920563/111920718-e8163980-8a66-11eb-8cec-ea6df991d32c.png)